telerik/maui-docs/controls/datagrid/theming-and-styles/columns-styling.md

 >tip For more details how to hide the column headers from the DataGrid visualization, review the following article: [How to Hide Column Headers in a DataGrid for MAUI]({%slug hide-column-headers-maui-datagrid%}).

 In addition to the column header text, the column header can contain the following indicators for sorting and filtering operations upon the DataGrid data: filter indicator, sort indicator and universal indicator.
-Use `RadDataGrid`'s `DataOperationIndicationMode` property to define what indicators to appear in the columns' headers:
+Use the `RadDataGrid`'s `DataOperationIndicationMode` property to define what indicators to appear in the columns' headers:

-* `DataOperationIndicationMode`(`Telerik.Maui.Controls.DataGrid.DataOperationIndicationMode`)&mdash;Defines what indicators will be used in columns' headers when sorting and filtering are applied.
-Possible options are:
+* `DataOperationIndicationMode`(`Telerik.Maui.Controls.DataGrid.DataOperationIndicationMode`)&mdash;Defines what indicators will be used in the columns' headers when sorting and filtering are applied.
+The valid options are:
-	* `Individual`&mdash;(default)An individual indicator with a unique appearance will be used when a data operation is applied.
-In case sorting is applied, sort indicator will appear, in case filtering is applied, the filter indicator takes its active color (the active color can be modified through the `DataGridColumnHeaderStyle`'s `FilterIndicatorActiveTextColor` property).
+	* `Individual`&mdash;(default) An individual indicator with a unique appearance will be used when a data operation is applied.
+If sorting is applied, a sort indicator will appear.
+If filtering is applied, the filter indicator takes its active color (the active color can be modified through the `DataGridColumnHeaderStyle`'s `FilterIndicatorActiveTextColor` property).

     You can check how the individual indicators look on Windows below:

     ![Telerik DataGrid Filtering and Sorting indicators](../images/datagrid-styling-indicators-individual.png)

     * `Universal`&mdash;A single indicator will be used when any data operation (filtering, sorting or grouping) is applied.
-In case sorting is applied, the sort indicator won't be displayed, only the universal indicator.
-In case filtering is applied, in addition to the universal indicator, the filter indicator takes its active color (the active color can be modified through the `DataGridColumnHeaderStyle`'s `FilterIndicatorActiveTextColor` property).
+If sorting is applied, the sort indicator won't be displayed, only the universal indicator.
+If filtering is applied, in addition to the universal indicator, the filter indicator takes its active color (the active color can be modified through the `DataGridColumnHeaderStyle`'s `FilterIndicatorActiveTextColor` property).

     Check below how the indicators are displayed in `DataOperationIndicationMode`.`Universal`: